 Drug abuse changes a person.
 You’ll do things and cross lines you never thought possible.
 However, there is always the opportunity to recover.
 Behavioral therapy is an integral part of this experience.
+Soledad House offers a cognitive-behavioral therapy program in California and other therapies to help those with a drug or alcohol addiction recover.

 What Is Behavioral Therapy?

 In many ways, behavioral therapy helps you regain control of your recovery.
 A therapist works with you to uncover the reasons why you use.
-The typical approach counselors use to accomplish this is cognitive behavioral therapy.
+The typical approach counselors use to accomplish this is cognitive-behavioral therapy.
 This therapeutic method thrives on pattern recognition.

 To explain further, during one-on-one talk therapy sessions, you work on identifying dysfunctional thought processes and behavioral patterns.
 Addiction specialists understand that using is a learned response, and you often repeat substance abuse behavior as a way to cope with particular stressors or triggers.
 However, it’s always possible to interrupt the behavior by making changes to core problematic, repetitive thoughts.